Succulent and sweet these pan-seared scallops with a golden-brown crust are a restaurant-quality meal that is easier to make than you might think!

 The secret to making really good rice is to use chicken stock (or vegetable stock) instead of water.
 I always add a tablespoon of butter to the water and just make it as I normally would on the stovetop.

 *You can also make rice in the oven if you’re making large amounts.
 Just add all the ingredients into an oven-safe casserole or pan, cover it with foil and bake at 350 for about 45 minutes.
+Stir the rice to fluff it up a bit when it’s finished cooking.

 - While the scallops are searing, in another saute pan add the butter, and allow to melt.